 Is there something specific you are interested in learning?
-Is there a particular skill that you need to improve your skill set for your career?
+Is there a particular skill that you need to improve your skillset for your career?
 Are you looking to make a career change and now need to learn a completely new set of skills?

 Define exactly what you’ll be teaching yourself.

-Step 2 – Define your learning goals
+Step 2 – Set Goals

 You know what you’ll be learning but now you need to set goals or markers.